simonreich/static-vcard/README.md

    5. `template/footer.html`
 3. `out/empty.css`

 Files from the `pages` folder will consist of three parts.
 First, the html code from `template/header.html` is copied.
 Second, html code from the sections of each page is appended.
 Last, the file `template/footer.html` is added.
-Additionally, a navigation bar is created for each page and each section.
+Additionally, a navigation bar is created for each page and each section (see below).

-Pages from the `static` folder will be copied into the `out` folder (after html creation).
+Files and folder from the `static` folder will be copied into the `out` folder (after html creation).

 ## Page navigation bar